AravindMohan-01/AETHER/README.md

 # 3. Install Python dependencies
 pip install -r requirements.txt

-# 4. Create necessary folders (if not present)
-mkdir -p Files logs Payloads

-# 5. Ensure MongoDB and Redis are running
+# 4. Ensure MongoDB and Redis are running
 # (adjust based on OS and install method)

-# 6. Start the backend Flask server
+# 5. Start the backend Flask server
 cd API
 python3 app.py

-#7.
+#6.
 You can now access the dashboard at:
 http://localhost:8094